postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-using_workspaces.md

 [![add to workspaces](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-elipsis-menu-personal.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-elipsis-menu-personal.png)

 In the Add to this Workspace page, select the source Workspace that contains the collection or environment you want to add.

-Click "Collection" or "Environment" and select the element(s) you want.
+Then click "Collection" or "Environment" and select the element(s) you want.

 [![manage personal](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-add-to-WS.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-add-to-WS.png)